 Getting the charge close to final will depend on your service situation.
 Did you pump down the system, or are you starting from scratch with a deep vacuum?
 In both cases, you will start the compressor with a known shortage.
-It might take 20 minutes to see the system temperature and pressure stabilize.
+Twenty minutes may be required for you to see the system temperature and pressure stabilized.
 You will monitor superheat and subcooling as this occurs.
-Once superheat maintains 12-15°F, you will focus on subcooling and tweaking the charge to achieve the target.
+Once superheat maintains 12-15 degrees, you will focus on subcooling and tweaking the charge to achieve the target.

-Many will say, "I thought we only care to look at superheat when charging a piston coil."
-It's simple: We must know the condition of the refrigerant in BOTH coils.
+Many will say "I thought we only care to look at superheat when charging a piston coil."
+It's simple: we must know the condition of the refrigerant in BOTH the coils.